wilsonmar/WebSockets/JMeter.md

 2) Select menu Open.

 3) Navigate to the sample test plan.

+Open a command window, navigate into JMeter's bin folder, and invoke <strong>Jmeter.bat</strong>.

 4) Run the test from the JMeter UI one of several ways: